 - Allow your body to fully sink into the squat, this is actually how our bodies were designed to poop and helps us fully empty everything out of there.
 You know those weird holes in the ground that every other country calls a public bathroom?
 They’re not crazy, they’re practical.

 - If you’re with kids, or just a kid at heart, create a 5-star rating system to make it more fun and easy to talk about and do.
 You get one star off the bat just for pooping in a hole.
 One for a great view.
 One for spotting wildlife.
 One for consistency.
 And one for wipe-ability.

 Check out these other great hiking how-to posts:

 - How To Plan Ahead And Prepare (Leave No Trace Style)

 - How To Have Your Period On The Trail

-Please do let me know if you have any questions about pooping in the woods in the comments below!
+Let me know if you have any questions about pooping in the woods while camping in the comments below!